 Biography

-Alena Olasyuk is a Ukrainian artist based in Paris, after twelve years in Beijing and time in Vienna.
-She studied Art and Journalism at the Beijing Institute of Fashion Technology and debuted her first solo exhibition, Three Steps, in 2014.
-Since then, her work has been shown internationally in China, Taiwan, Ukraine, France, and at the Curitiba Biennale in Brazil (2017).
-Recent highlights include two solo exhibitions in Taiwan (2020, 2021) and Ode to Lines at HD Galerie, Paris (2024).
+Alena Olasyuk is a Ukrainian artist based in Paris.
+After studying Art and Journalism at the Beijing Institute of Fashion Technology, she lived and worked in Beijing for twelve years before relocating to Europe, spending time in Vienna and Paris.
+Her work has been exhibited internationally, including in China, Taiwan, Ukraine, France, and at the Curitiba Biennale in Brazil (2017).
+Recent solo exhibitions include Ode to Lines at HD Galerie, Paris (2024), and two solo exhibitions in Taiwan (2020, 2021).

 Statemnet